zagarsuren/zagarsuren.github.io/_posts/2023-09-16-Search-Algorithms.md

 A* search is the most common informed search algorithm.
 The difference between the A* search and greedy best-first search algorithm is that it uses the evaluation function of f(n) = g(n) + h(n), where g(n) is the path cost from the start state to node n (Hart et al., 1968).

-Key points of A* search algorithm (Adapted from Lecture 2):
+Key points of A* search algorithm:
 - A form of best-first search with the evaluation function f(n) = g(n) + h(n)
 - g(n) is the path cost from the start state to node n
 - h(n) is the estimated cost of the shortest path from n to a goal state.